connerc11/Readme-Generator/Develop/README.md

   * [License](#license)

   # information
-  ~ g
+  ~ there is Information, Installation, Usage, Contributing, Test, Questions and License
   # installation
-  ~ g
+  ~ It will be isntalled using node and updated based on quality of information aquired.
   # Usage
-  ~ g
+  ~ The project will be useful for generating readmes for my projects.
   # Contributing
-  ~ g
+  ~ node will be the main contributor and any information needed from the worked on project.
   # Test
-  ~ gg
+  ~ It will be tested through node and will be developed in the back end!
   # Questions
-   gg
+   This will save time and will have a standard format for generating readmes.
-  * Feel free to reach out to my email: g
+  * Feel free to reach out to my email: hello1234@gmail.com
   * To see more of my work check out my github!
-The username is: g
+The username is: connerc11
-  * Also click the link to have easy access to the Github! (https://github.com/g)
+  * Also click the link to have easy access to the Github! (https://github.com/connerc11)
   # License

-  MIT License

-    Copyright (c) [year] [fullname]

-    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.